DemonKingSwarn/cv/index.md

 ## Core Qualifications

 - Expertise in all areas of game programming, including development, coding and troubleshooting.
-- Proficient in Adobe, C# and JavaScript
+- Proficient in GIMP, C# and JavaScript
 - Comfortable working independently and in team settings.

 ## Industry Skills